madebykind/madebykind-v3/content/work/rewilding-britain.md

 </div>

-{{< workquote source="Rewilding Britain Manifesto" logo="logo-square-rewilding-britain" img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}
-  Our vision is a world rich with the incredible hum and thrum of life, a world where our land and seas are again rich and diverse
+{{< workquote source="Rewilding Britain Manifesto" logo="logo-square-rewilding-britain" img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}Our vision is a world rich with the incredible hum and thrum of life, a world where our land and seas are again rich and diverse{{</ workquote >}}
-{{</ workquote >}}

 <!-- Text right -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">